Introducing SESHAT: A Tool for Object Classification from JWST Catalogs: SESHAT Implementation and Use

 We have produced SESHAT: Stellar Evolutionary Stage Heuristic Assessment Tool; a tool for the classification of JWST, Spitzer, or 2MASS photometric data, and have made it available to the community as a Python package (\url{https://pypi.org/project/seshat-classifier/}).
 This tool has two intended uses.
 The first, is to provide probabilities and classifications for any JWST dataset.
 The second, is to aid in the writing of JWST proposals by evaluating a synthetic test set on a given suite of filters.

 To classify a set of objects, only two pieces of information are necessary: the catalog to be classified, and the classes to be searched for.
 These can be ``YSO'' for YSOs, ``FS'' for field stars, ``BD'' for brown dwarfs, ``WD'' for white dwarfs, or ``Gal'' for galaxies.
 The catalog must contain the Vega magnitudes and errors for each source.
 From this input, the color information will be extracted, the model will be updated based on the uncertainties, limiting magnitudes, and saturation magnitudes of this dataset.
 A copy of the catalog with the probability of being classified as each object, along with the final class (based on whatever class has the maximum probability for that object), will be returned.
-A copy of the true and predicted classes and probabilities for the synthetic test set will also optionally be returned to aid in determining contamination rates.
+Optionally, a copy of the true and predicted classes and probabilities for the synthetic test set can be returned to aid in determining contamination rates. \editone{Note that SESHAT will assign probabilities and classify each source based on the data available.
+It is up to the user to decide how many columns must be filled with data to return a reasonably well-classified dataset for their science case.
+For instance, YSO classification requires mid-IR data, while these data are unnecessary if YSOs are excluded from the analysis, e.g., in a cosmological field.
+The users themselves must adapt their input catalog to remove those rows without the requisite number of filters available, based on their unique science case and goal.}

 To test JWST proposals, one must supply the filters, the limiting and saturating magnitudes of the proposed observation, and an appropriate distribution of uncertainties for each filter.
 From this information, a synthetic test set will be built and the true class, predicted class, and probabilities for each class will be returned.